 You Should Keep Stringy Foods Out

 Many people know that hard food items like fruit pits and meat bones cannot go into the garbage disposal.
 There’s no way to break these things up, and they will either jam the motor or clog up the drains.
-What you might not know is that other foods can cause just as much trouble, even if they seem perfectly acceptable.
+You might not know that other foods can cause just as much trouble, even if they seem perfectly acceptable.

 One of these food types is anything stringy or fibrous.
-This includes food stuff like celery, asparagus, and onion skins.
-Imagine a stringy remnant of celery getting wrapped around the impeller and stopping it from moving.
+This includes foodstuffs like celery, asparagus, and onion skins.
+Imagine a stringy remnant of celery wrapped around the impeller, stopping it from moving.
 This is certainly something you’d like to avoid.

 There’s a Reset Button Underneath

-One thing you may or may not already know is that there is a reset button underneath the garbage disposal.
-When the garbage disposal jams up, this is the first thing you should try—popping the reset button back in and seeing if this works.
+You may or may not already know that there is a reset button underneath the garbage disposal.
+When the garbage disposal jams up, the first thing you should try is popping the reset button back in and seeing if this works.

 If not, it can still come in handy.
 After shutting off the disposal, you might need to use a screwdriver under the sink to jiggle a screw that controls the impeller from underneath.
 Or, many people try the broom handle trick to unjam a garbage disposal from above, jiggling the handle back and forth until the impellers move.
-From here, you can try the reset button again and then turn on the disposal to see if this worked!
+Try the reset button again, then turn on the disposal to see if this worked!

-The garbage disposal also cannot stop fats, oils, and grease from stopping up your drains.
-These seemingly harmless substances of course move down drains with ease.
-However, they solidify in the cold pipes and are the source of a large percentage of the biggest drain clogs we handle.
+The garbage disposal also cannot stop fats, oils, and grease from stopping your drains.
+These seemingly harmless substances, of course, move down drains with ease.
+However, they solidify in the cold pipes and source many of the biggest drain clogs we handle.

 Call a qualified plumber in North Dallas, TX.
 Contact Frymire Home Services: A Higher Degree of Comfort.